 Neurological conditions and injuries affect millions of Americans each year, taking a significant toll on patients, families, and caregivers.
 Stroke is the fifth-leading cause of death in the United States, and costs billions of dollars in treatment, rehabilitation, and lost wages.1

-The National Quality Forum (NQF) Neurology portfolio currently contains 17 endorsed measures for neurological conditions addressing diagnosis, treatments, and procedures.
+The NQF Neurology portfolio currently contains 17 endorsed measures for neurological conditions addressing diagnosis, treatments, and procedures.
 The portfolio contains 16 measures for stroke, which include six measures that are NQF-endorsed with reserve status, and one for dementia.
-Appendix B details the full portfolio of NQF-endorsed neurological measures.